gabrielgt/EvergineDocs/manual/basics/component_arch/components/behaviours.md

 > [!Tip]
 > BindComponent allows binding other components, to know more about that visit the following [**section**](../Binding.md)

-## Add/Remove a behavior
+## Add/Remove a Behavior
-To add/remove a behavior to/from your entity both from code or Evergine Studio is the same that adding/removing a component because a behavior is a kind of component.
+To add/remove a Behavior to/from your entity both from code or Evergine Studio is the same that adding/removing a component because a Behavior is a kind of component.
 You can see how to add/remove a component [here](index.md)